• Skip to main content

 Light and comfortable, you’ll quickly learn to love these shoes!

-adidas Women's Adipower Weightlifting II Cross Trainer, Glow...
+Adidas Women’s Adipower Weightlifting li Cross Trainer:

 Almost all weightlifting shoes feature a hook and loop metatarsal strap to hold your feet securely in place.